ankushchalla/week-2-activities/README.md

 ## Usage
-Open `index.html` in Google Chrome. **Note:** This page does not follow principles of responsive design, and will only render probably on a laptop or desktop moniter.
+Open `index.html` in Google Chrome. **Note:** This page does not follow principles of responsive design, and will only render properly on a laptop or desktop moniter.

 ## Credits
 The starter code used for the refactor is on [Github](https://ucriverside.bootcampcontent.com/UC-Riverside-Coding-Boot-Camp/ucr-riv-fsf-pt-10-2020-u-c/-/tree/master/01-HTML-Git-CSS/02-Homework/Develop).